-Besides the new land formed by the convulsions above described, the New land formed. sea by a gradual recess in some parts, produces the same effect.
-Many instances of this kind, of no considerable extent, however, have been observed within the memory of persons now living.
-But it would seem to me, that that large tract of land, called Pulo Point, forming the bay of the name, near to Silebar, with much of the adjacent country, has thus been left by the withdrawing, or thrown up by the motion of the sea.
-Perhaps the point may have been at first an island (from whence its appellation of Pulo) and the parts more inland, gradually united to it."
-Various circumstancestend to corroborate such an opinion, and to evince the probability that this was not an original portion of the main, but new, half-formed land.
+Besides the new land formed by the convulsions above described, the New land sea by a gradual recess in some parts, produces the same effect. instances of this kind, of no considerable extent, however, have been observed within the memory of persons now living.
+But it would seem to me, that that large tract of land, called Pulo Point, forming the bay of the name, near to Silebar; with much of the adjacent country, has thus been left by the withdrawing, or thrown up by the motion of the sea.
+Perhaps the point may have been at first an island (from whence its appellation of Pulo) and the parts more inland, gradually united to it.
+Various circumstances tend to corroborate such an opinion, and to evince the probability that this was not an original portion of the main, but new, half-formed land.
 All the swamps and marshy grounds that lie lie within the beach, and near the extremity there are little else, are known, in consequence of repeated surveys, to be lower than the level of high water; the bank of sand alone preventing an inundation.
 The country is not only quite free from hills or inequalities of any kind, but has scarcely a visible slope.
 Silebar River, which empties itself into Pulo Bay, is totally unlike those in other parts of the island.
 The motion of its stream is hardly perceptible; it is never affected by floods; its course is marked out, not by banks covered with ancient and venerable woods, but by rows of mangroves and other aquatics, springing from the ooze, and perfectly regular.
 Some miles from the mouth, it opens into a beautiful and extensive lake, diversified with small islands, flat, and verdant with rushes only.
 The point of Pulo is covered with the Arau tree (casuarina) or bastard pine, as some have called it, which never grows but in the sea-sand, and rises fast.
-None such are found toward Sungei-lamo Encroachment and the rest of the shore northward of Marlborough Point, where, on the contrary, you perceive the effects of continual depredations by the ocean.
-The old forest trees are there yearly undermined, and falling, obstruct the traveller; whilst about Pulo, the Arau trees are continually springing up, faster than they can be cut down or otherwise destroyed.
-Nature will not readily be forced from her course.
-The last time I visited that part, there was a beautiful rising grove of these trees, establishing a possession in their proper soil.
-The country, as well immediately hereabout, as to a considerable distance inland, is an entire bed of sand, without any mixture of clay or mould, which I know to have been in vain sought for, many miles up the neighbouring rivers.
-To the northward of Padang there is a plain, which has evidently been, in former times, a bay.
-Traces of a shelving beach are there distinguishable at the distance of one hundred and fifty yards from the present boundary of the sea.
+None such are found toward Sungei-lamo Encroachment and the rest of the shore northward of Marlborough Point, where, on the contrary, you perceive the effects of continual depredations by the of the sea.

-^{} Since I formed this conjecture, I have been told that such a tradition, of no very ancient date, prevails amongst the inhabitants.
+\ Since I formed this conjecture, I have been told that such a tradition, of no very ancient date, prevails amongst the inhabitants.